QP/C++ 7.2.1

 The State Machine Implementation Strategy "optimized for manual coding" imposes restrictions on the implementation strategy but does not mean that the code must be written manually.
 In the presence of a modeling tool, such code can also be generated automatically.

-QP Framework should provide a State Machine Implementation Strategy "optimized for automatic code generation"
+QP Framework should provide a State Machine Implementation Strategy optimized for "automatic code generation"

 All State Machine Implementation Strategies provided by QP Framework shall be bidirectionally traceable